komejo/d8-theming-guide/README.md

 	  multipliers:
 	    - 1x

 The file is very straight forward.
-First, you declair the name of the breakpoint group.
+First, you declair

 [@todo]